Th3M1k3y/camviewer/README.md

+# Intro
+This script is made for viewing streams from surveillance cameras.
+It has been tested with streams from MotionEye, an Onvif compatible camera, and rtsp streams from UniFi Video.

 ## Dependencies
 This is developed and tested on a Raspberry Pi 3b+, and this is what this documentation is expecting to be used.

 Before starting, make sure your system is up to date, then use `sudo apt-get install omxplayer screen` to install omxplayer and screen, which is both needed for this script to function.

+# Configuration
 ## Layouts
 Multiple layouts can be stored, and selected with the --layout argument, as default `inc_layout_2x2.cfg` will be used.